opengauss-mirror/docs/content/en/docs/DatabaseReference/connection-settings.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >-   When setting the port number, ensure that the port number is not in use.
 When setting the port numbers of multiple instances, ensure that the port numbers do not conflict.
 >-   Ports 1 to 1023 are reserved for the operating system.
 Do not use them.
 >-   When the database instance is installed using the configuration file, pay attention to the ports reserved in the communication matrix in the configuration file.
-For example,  *dataPortBase*  + 1 needs to be reserved as the port used by internal tools, and  *dataPortBase*  + 6 needs to be reserved as the communication port of the flow engine message queue.
-Therefore, during database instance installation, the maximum port number is  **65529**  for DNs.
-Ensure that the port number does not conflict with each other.
+For example,  *dataPortBase*  + 1 needs to be reserved as the port used by internal tools.
 >-   After changing the port number by using gs_guc set, you need to manually modify the port information in the static configuration file **static_config_files** for the change to take effect.

 **Default value**:  **5432**  \(The actual value is specified in the configuration file during installation.\)